AlCalzone/node-tradfri-client/README.md

 ## Automatically watching the connection and reconnecting
-**Note:** This feature is currently experimental and allows you to watch the connection and automatically reconnect without shipping your own reconnection routine.
+**Note:** This feature is currently experimental

+This libara allows you to watch the connection and automatically reconnect without shipping your own reconnection routine.
+Retrying the initial connection is also possible **if you have already authenticated**.

 You can enable it by setting the `watchConnection` param of the constructor options to `true` or an options object with the following structure:
 ```TS